RadiantTechLtd/Guides/sections/2_Python_Packages/chapters/2_Scripts/README.md

 ## 1 - Add run() function

-Inside `run.py` we'll add some code to parse the command line arguments, and then call our `sample` function:
+Inside `run.py` we'll add some code to parse the command line arguments, and then call our `point()` function:

 ```python
 import argparse